homer6/logport/README.md

    unwatch    Remove a watch
    watches    List all watches
-   now        Watches a file temporarily (same options as watch) destory    Restore logport to factory settings.
+   now        Watches a file temporarily (same options as watch) adopt      Wraps around a process, sending stdout and stderr to kafka. destory    Restore logport to factory settings.
 Clears all watches.

 manage settings